yWorks/yfiles-asp.net-blazor/README.md

 }
 ```

 The algorithm adds `count` people to the hierarchy.
-For each person, it randomly chooses another person that still has less than `degree` neighbours.
+For each person, it randomly chooses another person that still has less than `degree` neighbors.
 These people then share a link.
 The algorithm will create a tree because each person only has one link to a prior person and thus, the graph can't contain a cycle.

 #### Converting the hierarchy to a graph